camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/local/install.md

 sidebar_label: "Install"
 ---

-This page guides you through the initial installation of the Zeebe broker and Zeebe Modeler for development purposes.
+This page guides you through the initial installation of the Zeebe broker and Camunda Modeler for development purposes.

 ## Prerequisites